panzerdp/dmitripavlutin.com/content/posts/073-for-of/index.md

 sum(1, 2, 3); // => 6
 ```

-At each iteration, the `for...of` cycle iterates over each item of `arguments`, and calculates the sum.
+At each iteration, the `for...of` cycles over each number of array-like object `arguments`, calculating the sum.

 ## 3. String characters iteration